blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 ### 7.5 Low-power strategy

 The Cygnet is fully power-gated by [`card.attn`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-attn) for the full 120-second sample interval.
-The host does not delay or MCU-sleep — it powers off entirely, leaving only the Notecard active at its own published ~8 µA idle current.
+The host does not delay or MCU-sleep; it powers off entirely, leaving only the Notecard active at its own published ~8 µA idle current.
 This is a Notecard-datasheet figure; the actual current drawn from the 5 V supply during idle (as measured by Mojo on the assembled device) will be higher, because it includes the Notecard's ~8 µA plus the quiescent current of the DC-DC converter and Notecarrier CX regulators.
-Firmware state is serialised into Notecard flash by `NotePayloadSaveAndSleep` before the host shuts down, and deserialised by `NotePayloadRetrieveAfterSleep` on the next wake, so the rolling window accumulates correctly across hundreds of sleep cycles per day.
+Firmware state is serialized into Notecard flash by `NotePayloadSaveAndSleep` before the host shuts down, and deserialized by `NotePayloadRetrieveAfterSleep` on the next wake, so the rolling window accumulates correctly across hundreds of sleep cycles per day.

 The Notecard itself is set to `periodic` mode with `outbound:60`.
 Summary notes queue in the on-device flash store and ship in a single cellular session once per hour, keeping radio duty-cycle low.
-Alert notes with `sync:true` bypass the outbound timer and wake the radio immediately — but because alert cooldowns prevent re-firing for 30 minutes of wall-clock time (stored as remaining seconds in the persistent state and decremented by the sample interval on each wake), even a sustained fault doesn't generate continuous radio wakes — and the 30-minute window holds regardless of whether `sample_interval_sec` is tuned to 30 s or 2 min.
+Alert notes with `sync:true` bypass the outbound timer and wake the radio immediately.
+But because alert cooldowns prevent re-firing for 30 minutes of wall-clock time (stored as remaining seconds in the persistent state and decremented by the sample interval on each wake), even a sustained fault doesn't generate continuous radio wakes, and the 30-minute window holds regardless of whether `sample_interval_sec` is tuned to 30 s or 2 min.

 ### 7.6 Retry and error handling

-- **Notecard configuration.** The initial `hub.set` in `notecardConfigure()` uses `sendRequestWithRetry(req, 5)` — a 5-second retry window covers the cold-boot I2C race where the STM32 comes up before the Notecard has finished initialising. `note.template` registration checks the boolean return value of `sendRequest` and logs a debug message on failure.
+- **Notecard configuration.** The initial `hub.set` in `notecardConfigure()` uses `sendRequestWithRetry(req, 5)`: a 5-second retry window covers the cold-boot I2C race where the STM32 comes up before the Notecard has finished initializing. `note.template` registration checks the boolean return value of `sendRequest` and logs a debug message on failure.
 Both the clean-boot path and the invalid-state-segment recovery path call `doFirstBoot()` so hub configuration and the Note template are never left stale after a firmware update that changes the state struct layout.
 - **Environment variable fetch.** `fetchEnvOverrides()` calls `requestAndResponse` and inspects the `err` field before reading the body; a Notecard-side error (e.g. not yet associated with Notehub) returns early rather than silently leaving stale threshold values from a corrupted response.
-The `hub.set` re-apply block in `setup()` only updates `state.lastSummaryMin` after `sendRequest` confirms delivery, so a transient I2C fault doesn't desynchronise the recorded cadence from the Notecard's actual setting.
+The `hub.set` re-apply block in `setup()` only updates `state.lastSummaryMin` after `sendRequest` confirms delivery, so a transient I2C fault doesn't desynchronize the recorded cadence from the Notecard's actual setting.
 - **INA228 fault.** `initINA228()` returns `false` on I2C NACK.
 Both INA228 readings (voltage and current) are set to `NAN`, excluded from their respective metric accumulators, and skipped in alert evaluation — the firmware continues to sleep rather than hanging on a sensor fault.
 Temperature accumulation and the `temp_high` alert continue independently.
 A persistent INA228 failure is surfaced remotely: when `initINA228()` returns `false` and the `coolInaFaultSec` cooldown has expired, an `ina228_unreachable` alert is emitted to `battery_alert.qo` (rate-limited to once per 30 minutes so a sustained hardware fault does not flood the notefile).
 When the INA228 is unreachable for an entire summary window, `sendSummary()` still emits the note — all INA228 fields carry `SUMMARY_INVALID_SENTINEL` and `samples` is 0 — so Notehub shows a visible fault window rather than a silent gap.
 - **NTC fault.** ADC readings within 50 mV of the supply rails return `NAN` and are excluded from temperature accumulation.
 When only the thermistor is faulted (INA228 data is still valid), the summary is emitted normally with `SUMMARY_INVALID_SENTINEL` (−9999) in the `temp_c` and `temp_max_c` fields so downstream analytics can distinguish "sensor failed" from a true near-zero reading.
 When the INA228 is also unreachable for the entire window, `sendSummary()` still emits — all INA228 fields carry `SUMMARY_INVALID_SENTINEL` and `samples` is 0; the `ina228_unreachable` alert provides the immediate notification while the sentinel-filled summary preserves time-series continuity.
-- **Note delivery.** `sendSummary()` and `sendAlert()` each retry `note.add` up to three times with a 500 ms delay between attempts. `sendSummary()` returns a boolean; metric accumulators and the window elapsed timer are only reset after a confirmed successful delivery — a transient Notecard I2C fault preserves the window data so the next wake retries with the data intact rather than losing the window silently.
+- **Note delivery.** `sendSummary()` and `sendAlert()` each retry `note.add` up to three times with a 500 ms delay between attempts. `sendSummary()` returns a boolean; metric accumulators and the window elapsed timer are only reset after a confirmed successful delivery; a transient Notecard I2C fault preserves the window data so the next wake retries with the data intact rather than losing the window silently.
 - **Alert gating.** `float_voltage_low`, `float_voltage_high`, and `float_current_high` are suppressed during active battery discharge (`curr < discharge_ma`) to prevent misleading float-fault alerts during legitimate power-outage events. `float_current_high` is additionally suppressed for 30 minutes after the last discharge sample (the `postDischargeSec` settling window in the state struct) so normal bulk-recharge current following an outage recovery is not misclassified as elevated float current.
 - **Env var range clamping.** `g_sampleSec` is clamped to [30, 3600] and `g_summaryMin` to [5, 1440] so a misconfigured variable cannot produce absurd sleep intervals or an unreachable summary window.
 When `sample_interval_sec` changes mid-window, `windowElapsedSec` is reset so the next summary covers exactly the newly configured interval rather than an unintended hybrid duration.
 - **All six battery-condition rules and the sensor-health alert** use separate cooldown counters and fire independently.
 A battery that is simultaneously low-voltage and overtemperature fires both alerts; neither suppresses the other.